felipeelias/felipeelias.github.io/_posts/2020-04-17-dont-lose-that-sidekiq-job.md

 ### Outbox pattern

 We also have seen how to guarantee that the email is scheduled when the user is created by separating the creation of the email "intention" from the sending.
-The database guarantees that the user and email intention are written correctly via its ACID guarantees.
+The database ensures that the user and email intention are written correctly via its ACID guarantees.

 This is also a simplification of the Outbox Pattern, which is used in a much broader context.